Rugby-Smith wins epic clash for England with late penalty v S.Africa | Sports-Games

 Rugby-Smith wins epic clash for England with late penalty v S.Africa

+England, though, having barely featured in the second half, mustered one final attack and earned a penalty on the 22 that Smith smashed over.
+"The last time we played South Africa I was watching in a student bar," said fullback Steward after his second successive man of the match performance.

 England's Marcus Smith landed a last-minute penalty to snatch a 27-26 win over South Africa on Saturday as the hosts looked full of early promise but were hauled back by the battling Springboks in the teams' first meeting since the 2019 World Cup final.

-England's Marcus Smith landed a last-minute penalty to snatch a 27-26 win over South Africa on Saturday as the hosts looked full of early promise but were hauled back by the battling Springboks in the teams' first meeting since the 2019 World Cup final.
-England fashioned excellent early tries for Manu Tuilagi and Freddie Steward but were penalised relentlessly and four penalties for Handre Pollard kept South Africa within five points at the break.
+England fashioned excellent early tries for Manu Tuilagi and Freddie Steward but were penalised relentlessly - 18 times in the match.

-The Springboks edged clear in the second half and, after tries by Raffie Quirke for England and Makazole Mapimpi for the Springboks, a Fran Steyne penalty put the visitors two points ahead with six minutes to go.
-England, though, mustered one final attack and earned a penalty on the 22 that Smith smashed over.
+The Springboks edged clear via the tee in the second half and, after tries by Raffie Quirke for England and Makazole Mapimpi for the Springboks, a Fran Steyne penalty put the visitors two points ahead with six minutes to go.
+England, though, having barely featured in the second half, mustered one final attack and earned a penalty on the 22 that Smith smashed over.

-It was a fantastic match to end England's autumn following wins over Tonga and Australia, with South Africa failing to complete their hat-trick after beating Wales and Scotland.
-"The last time we played South Africa I was watching in a student bar," said man of the match fullback Steward.
-"I can't really believe it.
-I'm so happy we came away with the win.
-"I was just thinking 'Marcus please don't miss'.
-"We dug in, we fought.
-South Africa are so physical and you can't shy away from that.
-It was a whole squad effort and it was unbelievable."
+"The last time we played South Africa I was watching in a student bar," said fullback Steward after his second successive man of the match performance.
+Smith added: "It was mental, having to wait so long.
+The referees were checking the TMO.
+It made it more nerve-racking.
+The boys around me backed me.

+"Once I hit the kick it was like slow motion.
+It was so emotional for me.
+To properly celebrate at the end was amazing.
+This group will never forget that day."
+FLYING START

-They did not repeat the mistake when England offended again in front of the posts and replacement Steyne slotted it over to edge South Africa a point ahead.
-That lasted less than a minute though as England finally got their backline in motion, Joe Marchant cutting through to feed replacement scrumhalf Quirke to mark his second cap by diving deliriously over the line.
+They did not repeat the mistake when England offended again in front of the posts and replacement Steyne slotted it over to edge the Springboks a point ahead.
+That lasted less than a minute though as Joe Marchant cut through to feed replacement scrumhalf Quirke to mark his second cap by diving deliriously over the line.

+TENSE FINALE Another South African maul set up Mapimpi for his try and a Steyne three pointer took them 26-24 ahead.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)